ctschroeder/tutorials/add-omeka-items.md

   * this is where you upload a file if you are providing a file.
 If your object has more than one file, you can upload multiple

-  * Tags (give your item tags; spell correctly and use capitalization only for proper names, e.g. Thecla, arena, etc.)
+  * Tags (give your item tags; spell correctly and use capitalization only for proper names, e.g. Perpetua, arena, etc.)

   * Click on Public on the right so the world can see your item